Health Library

 Medication Disposal at Home

-When medication cannot be taken to a DEA disposal site, you can get rid of your medications at home.
+When medication cannot be taken to a disposal site, you can get rid of your medications at home.

 Throw medications in the trash.
-To properly dispose of medications you can:
+To properly dispose of medications, you can:

 • Use drug disposal packets.